2018 Ex Military Job Fairs

 You, a family member or friend could be next to need a job.

-Categories: Administrative - Accounting - Finance, Aviation - Pilots, Defense - Intelligence - Secret Clearances, Education - Training, Energy - Mining - Oil - Gas - Utilities - Nuclear, Food Service - Hospitality - Sports and Recreation, Franchising - Business Ownership - Dealerships, Human Resources, IT - Engineering - Science, Job Fairs - Career Fairs - Events, Manufacturing - Production - Assembly, Mechanics - Trades - Craftsman, Medical - Healthcare - Nursing, Military Background, Miscellaneous, Sales - Customer Service, Security - Law Enforcement - Firefighting, Transportation - Warehouse - Logistics
+Categories: Administrative - Accounting - Finance, Aviation - Pilots, Defense - Intelligence - Secret Clearances, Education - Training - Teaching, Energy - Mining - Oil - Gas - Utilities - Nuclear, Food Service - Hospitality - Sports and Recreation, Franchising - Business Ownership - Dealerships, Human Resources, IT - Engineering - Science, Job Fairs - Career Fairs - Events, Manufacturing - Production - Assembly, Mechanics - Trades - Craftsman, Medical - Healthcare - Nursing, Military Background, Miscellaneous, Sales - Customer Service - Call Center, Security - Law Enforcement - Firefighting, Transportation - Warehouse - Logistics

 Locations: Alabama (AL), Alaska (AK), Arizona (AZ), Arkansas (AR), California (CA), Colorado (CO), Connecticut (CT), Delaware (DE), District of Columbia (DC), Florida (FL), Georgia (GA), Idaho (ID), Illinois (IL), Indiana (IN), Iowa (IA), Kansas (KS), Kentucky (KY), Louisiana (LA), Maine (ME), Maryland (MD), Massachusetts (MA), Michigan (MI), Minnesota (MN), Mississippi (MS), Missouri (MO), Montana (MT), Nationwide (USA), Nebraska (NE), Nevada (NV), New Hampshire (NH), New Jersey (NJ), New York (NY), North Carolina (NC), Ohio (OH), Oklahoma (OK), Oregon (OR), Rhode Island (RI), South Carolina (SC), South Dakota (SD), Tennessee (TN), Texas (TX), Vermont (VT), Virginia (VA), Washington (WA), West Virginia (WV), Wisconsin (WI)